 What makes Melting Moments different from shortbread cookies?

-The addition of cornflour is what makes this cookie lighter, crumblier and melt in your mouth.
-They are also super easy to make and very popular around Christmas.
-They are fantastic any time of the year, really.
+What makes these shortbread cookies lighter, crumblier, and melt in your mouth soft is the addition of cornstarch.
+They are also super easy to make and very popular around Christmas (I often pair these with my classic linzer cookies, ginger cookies, and even these fudgy brownie cookies in cookie boxes that I give out to friends during the holidays).
+These are fantastic any time of the year, really.
 But seriously, I cannot imagine nibbling on something more delicious than this, with a hot mug of coffee or cocoa or a cup of tea in your hands.

 Honestly, I don’t think I could choose between Mexican wedding cookies, shortbread cookies or melting moments.
 They are all so damn tasty, and even better, they serve as a beautiful canvas for some truly fantastic flavour bending.
 Whenever I’ve had melting moments cookies in the past, they have always had a classic flavour like lemon or chocolate.
 But for this recipe, I wanted a little bit of a warm spicy kick, so I went with a flavour combo that works well together – Cardamom and Orange.
 The subtle, fragrant flavour of orange and the spicy warmth of cardamom make these cookies absolutely irresistible!